Tarrant County Clerk

 Complete the payment using the method the Clerk specifies, and follow up with the division to finalize your order.

-Because copy pricing can vary by number of pages and whether certification is requested, confirming totals in advance prevents delays and repeat trips.
-When you need court documents, always keep your case number and a current phone number on hand in case the Clerk needs to reach you about your request.
+Because copy pricing can vary by page count and certification type, confirming totals in advance can reduce delays.
+When requesting court documents, keep your case number and a current phone number available in case the Clerk needs to contact you about the request.

-Tarrant County supports multiple official portals for public access, depending on the court and record type.
-For County Clerk-maintained courts and functions, the two primary access points you’ll use most frequently are:
+Tarrant County uses multiple official portals for public access, depending on the court and record type.
+For County Clerk-maintained courts and functions, the two primary access points most users rely on are:

-Odyssey Public Access (OPA) for civil County Courts at Law case browsing, to review registers of actions and basic case details.
+Odyssey Public Access for County Courts at Law civil case browsing, including registers of actions and basic case details.

-Tyler Public Access instances designated by the county for County Courts at Law or Justice of the Peace records, as published by the county.
+Tyler Public Access systems designated by the county for County Courts at Law or Justice of the Peace records, as published by the county.

 Before you search: